The art of folding paper has great importance in Japanese culture and is practiced all over the world.

 Lotus Flower

 In Vietnamese culture, the lotus blossom is a recurring motif that has its roots in Buddhism.
 The blossoms emerge from the murky depths and bloom as they rise toward the sun.
-Because of this, the lotus is a symbol of faith, rebirth, progress, and spiritual purification.

 The symbolic value of these origami creations aids people in understanding the world in which they live.